SpiegelSoft/XamarinForms.Reactive.FSharp/README.md

 type UiContext(context) = interface IUiContext with member __.Context = context
 ```

 There are certain features contained in F# that look unlikely to be replicated in C#, such as type providers and units of measure; however, its main advantage lies in something it does not do: the F# compiler does not allow circular dependencies.
 This is discussed at length by Mark Seeman in http://blog.ploeh.dk/2015/04/15/c-will-eventually-get-all-f-features-right/.
-Suffice to say that The lack of circular dependencies serves to reduce cyclotomic complexity, thereby increasing code quality.
+Suffice to say that the lack of circular dependencies serves to reduce cyclotomic complexity, thereby increasing code quality.

-One concrete example of this principle lies in the implicit enforcement of the Model-View-ViewModel architecture.
+In the case of MVVM, however, the advantages go deeper.
+Out of the restriction on circular dependencies comes an implicit enforcement of the Model-View-ViewModel architecture.

 ![MVVM Architecture](https://i.stack.imgur.com/yDjEr.png "MVVM Architecture")